 The chart is similar to ASCII except for control characters.
 Codepoints 00-1F and 7F (hex), marked with pink, have a dual nature.
 They can be used both as invisible ASCII control characters and displayed on the screen.
 Because of this, DOS codepages are downwards compatible with ASCII.

-Exception: Codepage 864 Arabic is different from all others DOS codepages.
+Exception: Codepage 864 Arabic is different from all other DOS codepages.
 It supports different symbols in the control character area.
-We are not going any further into that in this article.
+We are not going any further into the differences in this article.

 Codepage 437 United States